dieterich-lab/biolm_utils/README.md

 - `samplesize` offers the option to downsample your data.
 If you file has, for example, 10M lines, training a BPE tokenizer on all these might become very costly or computationally infeasible.
 You can instead give a smaplesize of `250_000` to make the process much faster.
 - `vocabsize`: The maximal size of the vocabulary at the end of the tokenization process.
 - `minfreq`: The minimum frequency that a token should appear in the training file before it is recorded as vocabulary item.
+- `atomicreplacements`: This is a dictionary with tokens that should be treated as atomic tokens during the byte pair encoding process.
+You have to specify both: The initial token and the character that it is to be mapped to.
+- `encoding`: The actual encding to be apllied.
+Either characterwise (`atomic`) or using a word piece tokenizer for byte pair encoding (`bpe`).
 - `maxtokenlength`: The BPE tokenizer can come up with pretty long tokens.
 This number caps the length at a maximal length.
-- `atomicreplacements`: This is a dictionary with tokens that should be treated as atomic tokens during the byte pair encoding process.
-You have to specify both: The initial token and the character that it is to be mapped to.
+- `lefttailing`: If true, the sequences will be cut from the left (begging from the right end).

 ### Pre-training (language models only) and fine-tuning a model